-It is common amongst developers to deploy code using git.
+It is common among developers to deploy code using git.
 However, I have never done this before.
 I am (generally) familiar with git and source code management concepts, but using git for a deployment is something I always wanted to do.
 BitBucket (and I expect other repo services) allow users to add a deployment key to their repo.
 This key is read-only, so you can be confident when you upload it to your remote host, no malicious user can use it to modify your code.

 These instructions are written for BitBucket (which is the remote repo that I use), but should apply in a general sense to all remote repos.